praka2hb/praka2hb/README.md

 👋Hi!
 I'm Prakash,

-- 🛠️ Curious about creating tech that actually helps people
+- 🛠️ I'm Interested in creating tech that actually helps people
 - 📚 I'm currently learning Rust and working through the jargon of Web3
 - 🌐 Looking forward to collaborate with dynamic teams
 - 📫 Get in Touch prakashxdev@gmail.com